hjvogel/Structured-Code-Commodity-Layer/README.md

 ### Contact

-For any questions or support, please reach out to us on GitHub
+For any questions or support, please reach out to us here on GitHub

 ### Acknowledgements